 5. REDUCES INFLAMMATION

 A plant-based diet is also naturally anti-inflammatory because it is high in fiber, antioxidants, and other phytonutrients.
-Several studies have shown that a vegetarian diet (devoid of meat and poultry) lowers the risk of cardiovascular diseases and some cancers when compared with an omnivore diet.
+Several studies have shown that a vegetarian diet (devoid of meat and poultry) lowers the risk of cardiovascular diseases and some cancers when compared with an omnivorous diet.
 The vegan diet appears to have even more health benefits according to a 2015 article by researcher Winston Craig.
-He found that a vegan diet seems to be useful for increasing the intake of protective nutrients, phytochemicals, and minimizes the risk of inflammation.
+Craig found that a vegan diet seems to be useful for increasing the intake of protective nutrients and minimizes the risk of inflammation.

 7. LOSE BELLY FAT